 The 48-unit M.A. in Ministry, Leadership, and Service is a professional degree preparing students for leadership in a variety of contexts.
-This degree is designed for those persons seeking ordination in a Christian denomination that does not require the Master of Divinity degree or for laity who seek to serve their community in a variety of ways.
+This degree is designed for those persons seeking ordination in a Christian denomination that does not require the Master of Divinity degree, for those beginning their formal theological education after ordination or substantial ministry experience, or for laity who seek to serve their community in a variety of ways.

 The degree has one required course each semester that helps students articulate and integrate the intersections between one's personal spiritual journey, theological education, and the various contexts in which ministry takes place.
 Students will then choose among distribution electives to best custom design their degree program for their future ministry goals.
 For students who are United Methodist seeking Deacon's ordination, Disciples of Christ on the Apprentice Track for ordination, or Armenian Apostolic students, see the denominational tracks below.